 - Industry-specific features and functionality inherent

-An ERP Solution from Open Systems
+An ERP Solution from OSAS

-With over four decades of experience offering adaptable solutions, Open Systems develops top ERP systems that are customizable and scalable to support large enterprises, yet affordable and flexible for small and mid-sized companies alike.
+With over four decades of experience offering adaptable solutions, OSAS develops top ERP systems that are customizable and scalable to support large enterprises, yet affordable and flexible for small and mid-sized companies alike.
 We offer the versatility of multi-language, multi-currency, multi-company and multi-industry to focus on solutions that work for you.
 Backed by leading-edge Microsoft technologies, we develop, design, install and provide top of the line ERP support for our software systems!